FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 ### Cybran - Freedom
 A faction that's more difficult to play but has many tools which make it interesting.
 - Pros:
-  - T1 Mantis is the fastest t1 tank, and can even assist with building; it's ability to build things is far worse than an Engineers so they should be used for this purpose in a pinch
+  - T1 Tank is the fastest of all T1 tanks, and can even assist with building; it's ability to build things is far worse than an Engineers so they should be used for this purpose in a pinch
   - T2 Mobile stealth field is a very cheap and effective unit
 - Cons:
   - T1 Bombers have bad precision, making them inefficient vs units and can sometimes fail to kill expanding enemy engineers.